Mass media in the Democratic Republic of the Congo: Freedom of speech and the press

-While the constitution provides for freedom of speech and the press, the government has restricted this right in practise.
+While the constitution provides for freedom of speech and the press, the government has restricted this right in practice.
 Arrests, murders and other harassment of journalists is frequently reported.

 In 2009, the freedom of the press global ranking released each year by Reporters Without Borders ranked the Democratic Republic of the Congo at 146 out of 175 countries.

 There are several organizations monitoring freedom of the press in the Democratic Republic of the Congo: